 Discovered at Nag Hammadi in 1945, the third century Gnostic text ‘Gospel of Philip’ describes secret initiations and teachings Jesus had given his disciples called the five sacraments.
-The ‘Gospel of Philip’ gives us a list of five sacraments Jesus used with initiates: baptism, chrism (anointing), eucharist, restoration to fullness of being and the holiest of holies- the bridal chamber.

 Philip described an initiation with five stages to attain a consciousness where the soul is unified with God: “Immersion or Baptism brings one into the Holy Place.
 Restoration to the Fullness of Being is the Holy of Holies, and the Holiest Place is the Bridal Chamber” (Gospel of Philip saying 44).

-There is proof that Jesus’ disciples continued to offer these five sacraments, including tantalising evidence that Mary Magdalene performed baptisms, anointings (chrism), evangelised to help others to attain the restoration to fullness of being and was initiated into the bridal chamber…by Jesus.
+There is proof that Jesus’ disciples continued to offer these five sacraments, including tantalising evidence that Mary Magdalene might have performed baptisms, anointings (chrism), evangelised to help others to attain the restoration to fullness of being and was initiated into the bridal chamber…by Jesus.

+The five sacraments listed in the ‘Gospel of Philip’ is mapping stages of spiritual transformation using temple imagery.
+It’s not describing a documented, standard initiation program used by the historical disciples in the first century.
 Through this inner process the initiate realised their original state of tri-unity with God, perfected human and their divinity as fully realised humans, anthropos.

 Philip was describing an initiation with five stages to attain a consciousness where the soul is unified with God.
 The five sacraments were Jesus’ method, the practises, and rituals, he used to help an initiate enter a state of anthropos.
 These rituals work together to bring a person to a state beyond gender, beyond dualities and towards a living spirit that is an enlightened being or completely realised human, anthropos.
 This gives us a new wider understanding of anointing not just as a healing modality but as the ultimate sacrament.